tnc-ca-geo/animl-ml/models/camera-trap-vehicle-classifier/README.md

 ...
 /irc
     |-- exported-model
+        |-- camera-trap-vehicle-classifier_compiled_cpu.pt
+        |-- camera-trap-vehicle-classifier.mar
         |-- index_to_name.json
-        |-- // TODO: UPDATE WITH EXPORTED FILE NAME
     |-- original-model
         |-- classes.txt
         |-- camera-trap-vehicle-classifier.2025.07.09.ckpt
     ...
 ```

-> **NOTE:** if there's also a <TODO: UPDATE WITH FILE NAME> file present, that's the older/current Torchscript Model Archive, and unless you want to re-compile this model for CPU and create a new `.mar` file(perhaps because the weights or the inference code changed), you can skip to <TODO: UPDATE WITH STEP>
+> **NOTE:** if there's a `.mar` file present in the `/exported-model` directory, that's the older/current Torchscript Model Archive, and unless you want to re-compile this model for CPU and create a new `.mar` file (perhaps because the weights or the inference code changed), you can skip to the [Locally build/test step](#locally-build-serve-and-test-the-torchscript-model-with-torchserve).

-## Load the weights into PyTorch locally and re-compile to torchserve for CPU
+## Load the weights into PyTorch locally and re-compile to Torchserve for CPU

 Create and activate a Conda environment and install dependencies by running the following form this directory: